Sex offender registries in the United States: Jacob Wetterling Act of 1994

-In 1989, an 11-year-old boy, Jacob Wetterling, was abducted from a street in St. Joseph, Minnesota.
-His whereabouts remained unknown for nearly 27 years until remains were discovered just outside Paynesville, Minnesota, in 2016.
+In 1989, 11-year-old Jacob Wetterling was abducted from a street in St. Joseph, Minnesota.
+His fate was unknown until 2016 when his remains were discovered just outside Paynesville, Minnesota some 30 miles from where he was taken.
 Jacob's mother, Patty Wetterling, current chair of National Center for Missing and Exploited Children, led a community effort to implement a sex offender registration requirement in Minnesota and, subsequently, nationally.

 In 1994, Congress passed the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act.
 If states failed to comply, the states would forfeit 10% of federal funds from the Omnibus Crime Control and Safe Streets Act.
 The act required each state to create a registry of offenders convicted of qualifying sex offenses and certain other offenses against children and to track offenders by confirming their place of residence annually for ten years after their release into the community or quarterly for the rest of their lives if the sex offender was convicted of a violent sex crime.
 States had a certain time period to enact the legislation, along with guidelines established by the Attorney General.
 The registration information collected was treated as private data viewable by law enforcement personnel only, although law enforcement agencies were allowed to release relevant information that was deemed necessary to protect the public concerning a specific person required to register.

 Another high-profile case, abuse and murder of Megan Kanka led to modification of Jacob Wetterling Act.
 The subsequent laws forcing changes to the sex offenders registries in all 50 states have since troubled Patty Wetterling and she has been vocal about her opposition to including children on the registry as well as allowing full access to the public.
 In an interview with reporter Madeleine Baran, Wetterling stated, "No more victims, that's the goal.
 But we let our emotions run away from achieving that goal."
 In lamenting how we treat sex offenders she stated, "You're screwed.
 You will not get a job, you will not find housing.
 This is on your record forever, good luck."
-She believes that by not allowing sex offenders who have served their time to reintegrate to society we do more harm than good, "I've turned 180 from where I was."
+She believes that by not allowing sex offenders who have served their time to reintegrate to society we do more harm than good.
+"I've turned 180 from where I was."